mappls-api/mappls-web-plugins/nearbySearch-plugin/readme.md

     - **As a JSON object**: `keywords:{'FINATM':'ATMS','FODCOF':'Restaurants'}`
     <br>This mechanism is used to display a selection of POI categories on a UI.
     <br>If `keywords` parameter is used, then `refLocation` input also becomes mandatory.
+2.  `callback`: (method): results will be returned in this method if specified.

 OR